 Hans-Peter Gerhardt served as the Chief Executive Officer of Asia Capital Reinsurance Group from October 2015 through June 2017.
 He has served continuously in the reinsurance industry since 1981.
-He is the former Chief Executive Officer of PARIS RE Holdings Limited, serving in that position from the company's initial formation in 2006 through the completion of its merger into Partner Re Ltd. in June 2010.
+He is the former Chief

+Executive Officer of PARIS RE Holdings Limited, serving in that position from the company's initial formation in 2006 through the completion of its merger into Partner Re Ltd. in June 2010.
 He previously served as the Chief Executive Officer of AXA Re from 2003 to 2006, also serving as Chairman of AXA Liabilities Managers, the AXA Group's runoff operation, during that time.

-Mr. Gerhardt served as a non-executive director of StarStone Holdings Ltd. and of African Risk Capacity (all privately held).
-He previously served as a non-executive director of Tokio Millenium Re and Tokio Marine Kiln as well as Asia Capital Reinsurance Group (until May 2017) and as an independent director of Brit Insurance Holdings PLC until the company's acquisition by Fairfax Financial Holdings in 2015.
+Mr. Gerhardt currently serves as a non-executive director of Northshore Holdings Ltd., a privately held holding company of Atrium Underwriters Limited.
+Previously, Mr. Gerhardt served as a non-executive director of StarStone Holdings Ltd., a privately held company, African Risk Capacity, a privately held company, Tokio Millenium Re, Tokio Marine Kiln, Asia Capital Reinsurance Group (until May 2017), and as an independent director of Brit Insurance Holdings PLC until the company's acquisition by Fairfax Financial Holdings in 2015.